laro/Cilia/3 Advanced/2 (Smart) Pointers.md

     ContactInfo* contactInfoPtr = new ContactInfo
     delete contactInfoPtr  // With classical/raw pointers you need to free the objects yourself.

-    ContactInfo[0]* contactInfoPtr = new ContactInfo[10]
+    ContactInfo[0]* contactInfoArrayPtr = new ContactInfo[10]
-    delete[0] contactInfoPtr  // You need to distinguish between single-element and array pointers yourself.
+    delete[0] contactInfoArrayPtr  // You need to distinguish between single-element and array pointers yourself.
 }
 ```